simonschoe/simon/content/_index.md

 action_link: /about
 action_type: text # or button
 description: |
   I am a third-year PhD student intrigued by practical problems at the intersection between data science and accounting.
-As a teacher, I try to empower others to discover and embrace the merits of data and AI.
-As a researcher, I investigate how machine learning can promote managerial decision-making and aid in making complex phenomenons tangible.
+As an educator, I try to empower others to discover and embrace the merits of data and AI.
+As a researcher, I investigate how machine learning can promote managerial decision-making and aid in making complex phenomenons measurable.
-  <div style="text-align: right"><i>"My goal is to be a scarecrow.
-Outstanding in my field."</i></div>
-  <div style="text-align: right"><i>~ <a href="https://twitter.com/lexfridman/status/1337837110687043584">Lex Fridman</a></i></div>
 image_left: true
 images:
 - img/home.jpg
 show_action_link: true
 show_social_links: true
-subtitle: PhD Student & Research Associate
+subtitle: PhD Student & Research Associate @ University of Münster
 text_align_left: falsefocus
 title: Simon Schölzel
 type: home